bbatsche/Vagrant-Setup/README.md

 #### Notes

-1. Unlike servers managed purely by Ansible, static sites in Warpspeed cannot execute PHP code.
+1. Unlike servers provisioned by Ansible, static sites in Warpspeed cannot execute PHP code.
 1. Warpspeed does not support the latest version(s) of Python, only 2.7.
 1. Warpspeed does not include support for Facebook's HipHop VM.

 ### Database Services

-A subset of our playbooks are supported in Warpspeed.
+A subset of our database playbooks are supported in Warpspeed.
 You can use Ansible to manage either MySQL or PostgreSQL database servers:

 ```bash
 # Create a MySQL Administrator